 By the Numbers

-- According to data from surveys conducted by Iowa Lakes Community College, 79% of fairgoers said they were “very satisfied” with the Fair (compared to 74.7% in 2017).
+- According to data from surveys conducted by Iowa Lakes Community College, 70% of fairgoers said they were “very satisfied” with the Fair.

-- Additionally, 91.5% of those surveyed said they “definitely would” or were “very likely” to recommend attending the Fair to their friends and family (compared to 89% in 2017).
+- Additionally, 90.5% of those surveyed said they “definitely would” or were “very likely” to recommend attending the Fair to their friends and family.

-- 503 commercial exhibitors, concessionaires, and vendors showcased at the Fair (up from 497 in 2017).
-With 150 ag-specific exhibitors, the Fair again hosted the largest farm machinery and ag equipment show at any fair in the United States.
+- 497 commercial exhibitors, concessionaires, and vendors showcased at the Fair.
+With at least 150 ag-specific exhibitors, the Fair again hosted the largest farm machinery and ag equipment show at any fair in the United States.

-- 1,398 exhibitors participated in various open class livestock and non-livestock competitions and took home nearly $100,000 in premiums, ribbons, trophies, and awards.
-(1,593 open class exhibitors participated in 2017.)
+- 1,384 exhibitors participated in various open class livestock and non-livestock competitions and took home nearly $100,000 in premiums, ribbons, trophies, and awards.

 NOTE: Changes to the Fair’s ticketing procedures, including digitally scanning some advance admission tickets in 2018, allowed the Fair to create a more accurate attendance reporting model replacing the former attendance estimates.